The Big Picture…

 The CEO needs to lead and set the innovation vision.
 And they must ensure it flows through the organisation.
 We can look at the implementation of innovativeness as an innovation adoption problem.

 In my experience, we often copy product innovation thinking.
 This leads us to believe in having an R&D team (which you may call an innovation team).
-A team tasked with being innovative and coming up with ideas/innovations the business can later use.
+A group tasked with being innovative and coming up with ideas/innovations the business can later use.
 But doing so creates a speed hump (or even barrier).

 We don’t address innovation resistance